NeoVectorX/MicStreamer/README.md

 ### Mini Mode - Floating Mute Button:
 Want to move the app out of the way but keep mic control handy?
 Tap "Launch Floating Mute Button" inside the app.
 This spawns a small, draggable mute/unmute button you can place closeby for quick access during gameplay or calls.
 No need to pinch to click.

 A single quick tap with your finger Mutes the Mic audio (red).
 Tap it again to unmute.
 A long press (hold) turns the icon (gray) and activates audio dimming based off the setting chosen in the Vision Pro MicStreamer app.
 This is designed to allow users to hold a conversation in the room without removing the headset while gaming.
 Release to return audio back to the previous state.
+(Note: Audio Dimming feature currently only avaiable for the Windows version)